Kontinuous Kontext: Continuous Strength Control for Instruction-based Image Editing: Appendix

 \subsection{Additional Baselines}

-We compared \emph{Kontinuous Kontext} with two additional simple baselines: a) CFG-Scale - We change the classifier free guidance scale to control the extent of the edit, as we expect with higher cfg scale the generated edit should follow the edit instruction more closely. b) Attention reweighting - We scale the cross-attention maps between the text tokens and the generated visual tokens inspired by Prompt2Prompt~\citep{hertz2022prompt}.

-The insight is that, if we increase the cross-attention weight with the text instruction the edited image will pay more attention to the edit resulting in stronger edits.
-We present comparison in Tab.~\ref{tab:inference-compare} and Fig.~\ref{fig:new-baselines}.
-Both the methods fail the generate smooth edit transitions and distort the input image identity significantly.
-These abrupt transitions leads to a very high value for $\delta_{smooth}$ smoothness metric.
+We compared \emph{Kontinuous Kontext} with two additional simple baselines: a) CFG-Scale - We change the classifier free guidance scale to control the extent of the edit, as we expect that with a higher CFG scale, the generated edit should follow the edit instruction more closely. b) Attention reweighting - We scale the cross-attention maps between the text tokens and the generated visual tokens, inspired by Prompt2Prompt~\citep{hertz2022prompt}.
+The insight is that, if we increase the cross-attention weight between the target latents and the text instruction, the target image will pay more attention to the edit instruction, resulting in stronger edits.
+We present a comparison in Tab.~\ref{tab:inference-compare} and Fig.~\ref{fig:new-baselines}.
+Both the inference time baselines fail the generate smooth edit transitions and distort the input image identity significantly.
+These abrupt transitions are also evident as very high scores in $\delta_{smooth}$ smoothness metric.